4. What to do in the first 24 to 72 hours

 Management

-• The Country Directortakes part in a CCG conference call to make the first key decisions about the response.
+• The Country Directortakes part in a Crisis Coordination and Action (CCA) meeting (conference call) to make the first key decisions about the response.
 This call has a fixed agenda set out in Protocol C5

 • Activate and follow your CO emergency policies and procedures.